facebookresearch/ParlAI/docs/source/messages.rst

-observations
+messages
 ============

 .. image:: _static/img/act-obs-dict.png
     :width: 60 %

-The primary medium for information flow (messages between agents and the environment) in ParlAI is a python ``dict`` containing the actions of an agent (observable by other agents or the environment).
+The primary medium for information flow (messages between agents and the environment) in ParlAI is a Message, a subclass of a python ``dict`` containing the actions of an agent (observable by other agents or the environment).
+The Message object is defined at ``parlai/core/message.py``.

-We generally refer to this as an observation dict.
+We generally refer to these messages as observations or acts.
 One should be created by an agent's ``act()`` function, and it will be passed to another agent's ``observe()`` function as the sole argument.